fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - Since the domain is periodic in x, we need to specify a forcing term to maintain a constant flow rate, and actually, we can specify a customized operator for the volumetric integration.
-- This one will give us a unitary value per height unit, and will include an average in x and z.
+- This one will give us a unitary value per **HEIGHT** unit, and will include an average in x and z.
+- We multiply both top and bottom plane by half because of the composed trapezoidal rule for integration;
 - And of course, we can disconsider the cylinder when integrating.
 {{< /speaker_note >}}